Mini-Quizzes Make Reading Stick (What Learning Science Says)

 Not stress.
 Not a big exam.

-Just a moment where your brain goes:
+Just a moment where your brain goes: “Wait… what was that again?”

 That tiny struggle is useful.
-Learning researchers call this idea “desirable difficulty”.
+Learning researchers call this idea “desirable difficulty.”

+It is “desirable” because it improves long-term retention.
 It is “difficulty” because your brain has to work a little.

 Mini-quizzes hit this sweet spot when they are: